IBM, EU, Disney and others pull ads from Elon Musk's X as concerns about antisemitism fuel backlash

 Advertisers are fleeing social media platform X over concerns about their ads showing up next to pro-Nazi content and hate speech on the site in general, with billionaire owner Elon Musk inflaming tensions with his own posts endorsing an antisemitic conspiracy theory.

-IBM and Comcast said this week that they stopped advertising on X after a report said their ads were appearing alongside material praising Nazis — a fresh setback as the platform formerly known as Twitter tries to win back big brands and their ad dollars, X's main source of revenue.
+IBM, NBCUniversal and its parent company Comcast said this week that they stopped advertising on X after a report said their ads were appearing alongside material praising Nazis — a fresh setback as the platform formerly known as Twitter tries to win back big brands and their ad dollars, X's main source of revenue.

-The liberal advocacy group Media Matters said in a report Thursday that ads from Apple, Oracle and NBCUniversal's Bravo network also were placed next to antisemitic material on X.
+The liberal advocacy group Media Matters said in a report Thursday that ads from Apple and Oracle also were placed next to antisemitic material on X. On Friday it said it also found ads from Amazon, NBA Mexico, NBCUniversal and others next to white nationalist hashtags.

+Spokespeople for Comcast and NBCUniversal confirmed on Saturday that the companies had “paused” their advertising on X but did not provide additional details on the decision.
+Media Matters said it found ads for NBCUniversal's Bravo network and its brand agency Catalyst next to antisemitic or white nationalist content.

-Apple, Oracle and NBCUniversal didn't respond immediately to requests seeking comment on their next steps.
+Apple, Oracle and Amazon did not immediately respond to requests seeking comment.

 Musk sparked outcry this week with his own tweets responding to a user who accused Jews of hating white people and professing indifference to antisemitism.
 "You have said the actual truth," Musk tweeted in a reply Wednesday.